Chart Color Schemes

 Oaklands Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Oaklands Park, as recorded in the latest Census, consisted of 43.9% houses and 56.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Oaklands Park was at 23.0%, with the remaining dwellings either mortgaged (27.0%) or rented (50.0%).
-The median monthly mortgage repayment in the area was $1,625, higher than Adelaide metro's average of $1,562.
-The median weekly rent figure was recorded at $300, compared to Adelaide metro's $320.
-Nationally, Oaklands Park's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Oaklands Park, as per the latest Census, consisted of 43.9% houses and 56.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Oaklands Park was at 23.0%, with mortgaged dwellings at 27.0% and rented ones at 50.0%.
+The median monthly mortgage repayment was $1,625, above Adelaide metro's average of $1,562.
+Median weekly rent in Oaklands Park was $300, compared to Adelaide metro's $320.
+Nationally, Oaklands Park's mortgage repayments were lower at $1,625 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing